embracer-freemode/weever-streaming/README.md

 * Performance Optimization
     - [X] (subscriber) don't create transceiver at first hand when publisher is the same as subscriber
+    - [X] don't pull streams for subscriber, if the publisher is with same id
     - [ ] use same WebRTC connection for screen share (media add/remove for same publisher)
-    - [ ] don't pull streams for subscriber, if the publisher is with same id
     - [ ] compile with `RUSTFLAGS="-Z sanitizer=leak"` and test, make sure there is no memory leak
     - [ ] faster showing on subscribers' site when publisher join
     - [ ] WebRTC.rs stack digging

 * Monitor
+    - [ ] Prometheus endpoint for per room metrics
     - [ ] use spans info to show on Grafana (by room)
     - [ ] use spans info to show on Grafana (by user)

+* Demo Site
+    - [X] select video resolution (e.g. 720p, 240p)
+    - [X] publisher can select enable audio/video or not

 * Misc
     - [X] in-cluster API for publishers list